dobromir-hristov/vuelidate-error-extractor/docs/advanced.md

-#i18n
+---
+title: Advanced Examples
+---
+# i18n

-Vuelidate-error-extractor can be used with vue-18n to provide translated error messages.
+**Vuelidate-error-extractor** can be used with **vue-i18n** to provide error message translation.

 To enable the i18n mode, you have to pass a string containing the top structure of your validation messages.
 E.g.
-If your validations are coming from Laravel
+If your validations are looking like this:
-{% raw %}

 ```js
 const message = {
   en: {